gleissonassis/bpn/README.md

 }
 ````

-For more details about the methods got to the [oficial documentation]([https://bitcoincore.org/en/doc/0.18.0/rpc/](https://bitcoincore.org/en/doc/0.18.0/rpc/)).
+For more details about the methods go to the [oficial documentation](https://bitcoincore.org/en/doc/0.18.0/rpc/).